 The phrase 'Old Master' is used to describe some of the most famous and influential artists working in Europe during the Renaissance.
-The Renaissance was a period of innovation and development that began in the 1300s and continued until the end of the 1700s.
+The Renaissance was a period of innovation and development that began in the 1300s and continued until the 1600s.